pfftdammitchris/aitmed-react/src/stories/docs/PhotoList/readme.md

 You can use `props.actions` to determine what actions the user is allowed to use.

 This should be an array of `PhotoListItemAction` objects and will be re-used for each row in the rendered list.
-The object with the `component` key stripped away will be passed into the wrapper element, so it's advised to define common actions in these objects like `onClick` or `title`.
+The object with non-html attributes will be stripped away (ex: `components`) while the remains will be passed to the wrapper [IconButton](https://material-ui.com/api/icon-button/) component to avoid unnecessary console errors.

 If `onClick` is passed in, it will receive the current item's `index`, `action` and `item` as the first argument and the `event` as the second argument.

 You do not have to declare a `name` property in each of the actions but if you do, the module will attempt to use the default icon component if a `component` key isn't found.

-If you don't declare a `name` property on an action and a `component` key is not found it will be ignored and will not be rendered.
+If you don't declare a `name` property on an action and a `component` key is not found nothing will be rendered.

 The component will receive the action object, current row data and index as arguments.
 You can use this to conditionally render different icons based on what data is available in each row.
+For example you can choose to render a video icon for a row if only a youtube link was provided.

 ```jsx
 import React from 'react'